EtchedPixels/Fuzix-Compiler-Kit/README.md

 stuff).
 The code generator does not know the fancy tricks for turning constant divides into shift/multiply sets.

-The BC register is not currently used but is saved and restored correctly.
-Using this for a register variable (integer or byte pointer) or to cache a live variable is a future project.
+The BC register is used as a register variable for either byte or word constants, or a byte pointer.
+As there is no word sized load/store via BC or easy way to do it the BC register pair is not used for other pointer sizes.

 Signed comparison and sign extension are significantly slower than unsigned.
 This is an instruction set limitation.